lake-wg/authz/draft-selander-ace-ake-authz.md

 # REST Interface at W

-The interaction between V and W is enabled through a RESTful HTTPS interface exposed by W.
+The interaction between V and W is enabled through a RESTful interface exposed by W.
+V SHOULD access the resources exposed by W through the protocol indicated by the scheme in LOC_W URI.
+In case the scheme indicates "https", V SHOULD perform a TLS handshake with W and use HTTP.
-V MUST perform a TLS handshake with W, reachable at the URI specified in LOC_W.
+In case the scheme indicates "coaps", V SHOULD perform a DTLS handshake with W and access the same resources using CoAP.
-V MUST use the TLS client authentication to authenticate to W, using the certificate containing the PK_V public key.
+In both cases, V MUST use the client authentication to authenticate to W, using the certificate containing the PK_V public key.

 ## HTTP URIs